lavollmer/missingpuzzlepiece/README.md

 - Heroku
 - Icon Logo

-### What I learned

-Throughout the development of this project, I gained a deeper understanding of several important concepts and tools.
-Here are the key learnings:

-1. **Tailwind CSS Setup:** The config file has updated terminology - `purge` is now `content`.
-Also, `app.css` should have the Tailwind CSS utilities.
-At the beginning of the project, I spent some time reconfiguring the section in order to work.
-2. **React useState Hook:** I learned the importance of correctly declaring the state variable and the function to update it inside an array using `useState`.
-I gained a deeper understanding of this concept throughout the navigation bar coding.
-4. **React Router Dom:** Gained a deeper understanding of `react-router-dom` and how it works within all the files.
-It is a library for routing in React applications.
-It allows to create multiple routes in the application and render different components.
-I am able to create SPAs while not navigating through multiple pages and refreshing.

 ### Continued development

 Throughout this project, I learned a lot about Tailwind CSS, styling and how all the applications work together.
 I very much enjoyed creating an application from nothing.
 I will continue learning through freeCodeCamp, Frontend Mentor challenges and self-application.